-Although Australia may be better known for sending its youth away on gap years throughout the globe, Australia has also long been a popular gap year destination for gappers.
+Although Australia may be better known for sending its youth away on gap year adventures throughout the globe, Australia has also long been a popular gap year destination for gappers.

-In addition to having a fantastic working holiday visa that allows citizens of several countries to work legally in the country, Australia is full of natural wonders and lively cities to explore.
+In addition to having a fantastic working holiday visa that allows citizens of several countries to work legally in the country, 'Straya is full of natural wonders and lively cities.

-But whether you're trying to break into the travel world, or just want a vast expanse of land to roam and explore, a gap year in Australia is sure to meet your travel goals.
+But whether you're trying to break into the travel world, work an international gig, or want a vast expanse of land to roam, a gap year in Australia is sure to meet your travel goals.

-Typically, these jobs are in the service/retail, tourism, or agriculture industries.
+Typically, these gap year jobs are in service/retail, tourism, or agriculture industries.
 Work as a barista, hostel receptionist, or picking grapes -- whatever meets your fancy.

-If you want to get more involved with the real Australia, try volunteer work.
+If you want to get more involved with real Australia, try volunteer work during your gap year.
 Link up with fun and rewarding wildlife conservation projects in the rainforest of North Queensland, work with the elderly, tutor, or join a local gardening project.
 You can also volunteer with local charities and NGO’s in Australia such as Friends of the Earth or Greenpeace Australia Pacific.

 Traveling around Australia is one of the best things to do, especially if you have a whole year to experience this enormous country.
 Australia is the smallest continent but the sixth-largest country.
 It’s as large as 48 contiguous United States.
 Australia is highly urbanized; most of the population is heavily concentrated along the Eastern and Southeastern coasts, but the distance between cities and towns is easy to underestimate.

-Melbourne boasts the largest tram network of any city in the world, but most of Australia is not easy to travel through.
+Melbourne boasts the largest tram network of any city globally, but most of Australia is not easy to travel through.
 Buses cover more of Australia’s rural landscape than trains, but traveling off the beaten path may require a few days’ wait.
-If you want to see all that Australia has to offer, you’ll have to take domestic flights throughout the country.
+If you want to see large parts of Australia, you’ll most often have to take domestic flights throughout the country.

 For the adventurers at heart, Australia offers plenty of fun activities to occupy your gap year.
-You can learn how to scuba dive off the coast of King Island, contemplate at MONA (The Museum of Old & New Art), or lose yourself on a road trip through the natural splendor of the Outback.
+You can learn how to scuba dive off the coast of King Island, contemplate art at the MONA (The Museum of Old & New Art) in Tasmania, or lose yourself on a road trip through the natural splendor of the Outback.
 Australia offers something for everyone.

 Make your resume stand out!
-An internship in Australia adds something extra to your resume.
-International experience is sought after in today's market and undertaking an internship in Australia offers interns the opportunity to show employers that they’re flexible and confident when working in a new environment.
+An internship in Australia provides unique experience that will differentiate your CV.
+International experience is sought after in today's market, and undertaking an internship in Australia offers interns the opportunity to show employers that they’re flexible and confident when working in a new environment.
 If you don’t want to be tied down during your gap year, many internships are as short as 6-10 weeks and allow you to customize your internship if you’re a student.
 Many internships offer academic credit as well.

 Alright, so you're committed to taking a gap year down under, what should you know about planning your trip?

-Living in Australia is equivalent to living in the U.S. Some items are cheaper, and some are more expensive.
-It’s completely relative.
+Living in Australia is similar to living in the U.S., with certain items being cheaper and others being more expensive.
 While youth hostels and inexpensive dorm accommodations are common throughout the cities, Australian currency, also called the dollar, is essentially equal to the USD.
 If you're a budget traveler, $2,000 - $2,500 will be enough to live comfortably in most Australian cities.
 Of course, global cities like Sydney and Melbourne tend to have higher rent and food costs than others.

-Again, you can offset the costs of living in Australia by working on a working holiday visa.
-Though cost of living is generally much higher than the U.S., so is their minimum wage.
+You can offset gap year costs of living in Australia by working on a working holiday visa.
+Though the cost of living is generally much higher than the U.S., so is their minimum wage (over $20).

-Also, don't plan on buying any electronics in Australia -- they're all imported and much more expensive than in North America / Europe.
+Also, try to avoid buying high-end electronics in Australia -- they're all imported and much more expensive than in North America or Europe.